CSCfi/csc-user-guide/docs/apps/openbabel.md

 ## Usage

-Initialise Open Babel on Puhti like this:
+Initialise Open Babel on Puhti-rhel7 like this:

 ```bash
 module load openbabel/3.1.1